RockefellerArchiveCenter/archivematica-local/appendix.md

 ### 2. Plan Upgrade (Archivematica Product Owner)

-Coordinate with Artefactual, Information Systems Manager, and key RAC staff [link] to plan upgrade at least 3 weeks in advance.
+Coordinate with Artefactual, RAC Information Systems Manager, and other key RAC staff [link] to plan upgrade at least 3 weeks in advance.
 Production and development upgrade should be planned at the same time, with production scheduled for 2 weeks after development.
 The upgrade schedule will likely look like:

 * Week 1: Set up development VMs, upgrade development
 * Week 2: Upgrade integrated applications, test development